ktrianta/n-body-problem/README.md

 ## Execution Options

-* -n: number of particles
+* -n [#particles] : number of particles
-* -t: duration of the simulation
+* -s [#steps] : number of simulation timesteps
-* -s: duration of the simulation's timestep
+* -t [time] : duration of a timestep (default 0.0001)
-* -i: input file containing the initial configuration of the particles
+* -i [file] : input file containing the initial configuration of the particles
-* -w: if data every 200 timesteps is desired to be writen in a file
+* -w : write particle position in output file every 200 timesteps
-* -e: if the error on initial and final energy is desired to be printed
+* -e : print the error between initial and final energy

 ## Setting up the Environment on the Cluster